sillsdev/ptx2pdf/docs/dev/SideBars.md

 % If a value is given, this is the smallest fraction of the pageheight that the sections will be, if 't' is given, the fraction
 % will be 0.2 of the page height.
 If splitting a given chunk of the box is impossible, the algorithm will increase the chunk-size until
 % a break IS possible.
+% NB: Breakable triggers a bug in the page output mechanism and things go gets things horribly wrong

 %\BgColour F, T, value(0-1) value(0-1) value(0.1)
 % Disable (F) or reenable (T)  any background colour set earlier (or inherited)